snowdj/bradonomics.github.io/_posts/2013-07-06-so-good-they-cant-ignore-you-book-review.md

 ## Rule #3: Control Traps and How to Avoid Them

-Control, according to Newport, is one of the most powerful traits you can aquire when creating work you love but there are traps you need to be aware of in acquiring it.
+Control, according to Newport, is one of the most powerful traits you can acquire when creating work you love but there are traps you need to be aware of in acquiring it.
 Cal tells of people who traded their career capital for control and others who tried to gain control without any capital.
 If you can't already guess, the people who had yet to build capital in their careers didn't fare so well.

 The more interesting part of this section is where Cal talks about how to avoid the "control traps."
 Newport talks with Derek Sivers whose "whole career has been about making big moves, often in the face of resistance, to gain more control over what he does and how he does it."
 So what criteria does Sivers use to decide which projects to pursue and which to abandon?
 "I have this principle about money that overrides my other life rules," says Sivers, "[d]o what people are willing to pay for."